Gagan Khoda: Domestic career

-Now actively retired from cricket, Gagan focuses his time and energy on running an outlet of India's largest laundry and dry-cleaning chain, UClean.
+Now actively retired from cricket, Gagan focuses his time and energy on running an outlet of a laundry and dry-cleaning chain in India, UClean.

 International career

 He represented India in two One Day Internationals and scored 89 against Kenya and was Man of the Match.
 He scored 26 against Bangladesh in Coca-Cola tri-series 1997/98.
 He was one of the new openers that India had tried out.
 He also played in the 1998 Commonwealth Games in Malaysia, without much impact.